MicrosoftDocs/ATADocs/ATPDocs/active-directory-federation-services.md

 ## Network requirements

-For sensors running on domain controllers and AD FS to communicate with the cloud service, you must open port 443 in your firewalls and proxies to `*.atp.azure.com`.
+For sensors running on AD FS servers to communicate with the MDI cloud service, you must open port 443 in your firewalls and proxies to `<your-instance-name>sensorapi.atp.azure.com`, for example contoso-corpsensorapi.atp.azure.com.
+For more information see [Configure endpoint proxy and Internet connectivity settings for your Microsoft Defender for Identity sensor](configure-proxy.md)

 ## AD FS Windows Event logs